This is a brief list of the more interesting features of the Marginalia web annotation system:

 - Annotations by multiple other users can be retrieved for a particular paragraph by clicking on the paragraph (the server can calculate which annotations overlap the point or paragraph clicked without reference to the annotated document).

-Marginalia is also used by Bungeni, software designed to help parliamentarians amend legislation.
+Marginalia is also used by Bungeni, software designed to help parliamentarians draft legislation.